akanadocs/docs-test/ag/custom-policy-development.md

 The Policy Handler framework works on the notion of Handler chains.
 These chains are associated with two criteria:
 1. The direction of the message2.
 The Actor that the Network Director is playing

-The following diagram shows how handler chains on processed for the IN message (such as an HTTP request):
+The following diagram shows how handler chains are processed for the IN message (such as an HTTP request):

 ![IN Message Processing](images/in_processing.png "IN Message Processing")

-The following diagram shows how handler chains on processed for the OUT message (such as an HTTP response):
+The following diagram shows how handler chains are processed for the OUT message (such as an HTTP response):

 ![OUT Message Processing](images/out_processing.png "OUT Message Processing") Keep this design and chain sequence in mind when creating the design for a Policy Handler.